Logo

 Other wallet usageNo added platform feeDeposits, withdrawals (crypto sends), and staking do not typically carry an additional Atomic Wallet platform charge beyond the fees above.

 Atomic Wallet generally does not operate like a tax-reporting exchange, and it typically does not issue tax forms for wallet activity.
-Any buying, selling, swapping, staking, or spending may still create taxable events, and you remain responsible for tracking and reporting them according to your local rules.
+Buying, selling, swapping, staking, or spending may create taxable events depending on your local tax rules, so you may need to track transactions yourself.

 User Experience and Interface